gsora/gsora.github.io/_posts/2016-08-11-dissecting-a-fake-breadwallet-ios-app.markdown

 To be able to reverse anything, the first thing to do is proceed to jailbreak a physical iOS device - in this case I used an iPhone 6s.

-This way it's far more easier decrypt a packaged AppStore binary, and it's possible to take a look to what the application does on the device itself: since I'm looking for anomalies, better look everywhere.
+This way it's far more easier to decrypt a packaged AppStore binary, and it's possible to take a look to what the application does on the device itself: since I'm looking for anomalies, better look everywhere.

-Then, I needed something to analyze.

 A quick search on the AppStore for "breadwallet" gave me this interesting clone called "breadywallet" (notice the extra 'y'), that appears as "Hangman" on the SpringBoard.